mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/inspecting_models.md

 The rest of the rules in the file. unlike the default rule, do only apply to examples that satisfy the rules' conditions.
 If a rule applies to an example, the example is said to be "covered" by the rule.
 In this case, the rule assigns a positive or negative value to one or several labels.
 The number of labels to be considered by a rule is controllable via the parameter `head_type` (see {ref}`parameters<Parameters>` below).
 A positive value expresses a preference towards predicting the corresponding label as relevant.
 A negative value contributes towards predicting the label as irrelevant.
 The absolute size of the value corresponds to the weight of the rule's prediction.
 The larger the value, the stronger the impact of the respective rule, compared to other ones.

 A more formal description of the rules is given in Section 2.2.
-"Multi-label Classification Rules" of {ref}`our ECML paper<firstpartyreferences>`.
+"Multi-label Classification Rules" of {ref}`our ECML paper<references-first-party>`.

 Example rule: